eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/windows.rst

 Dependencies installation
 =========================

-|eddsrecord| depends on *eProsima Fast DDS* library and certain Debian packages.
+|espy| depends on *eProsima Fast DDS* library and certain Debian packages.
-This section describes the instructions for installing |eddsrecord| dependencies and requirements in a Windows environment from sources.
+This section describes the instructions for installing |espy| dependencies and requirements in a Windows environment from sources.
 The following packages will be installed:

 - ``foonathan_memory_vendor``, an STL compatible C++ memory allocation library.